Galileo88/Galileos-Planet-Pack/README.md

 5. If you use SVE, EVE,and SVT delete them completely then reinstall from this download.
 SVE and EVE for GPP are custom-tailored and should not be mixed.
 SVT features are built-in.

+6. If you don't use Scatterer, merge the GameData folder inside Alternate Ciro cfg folder.

 Changelog: